-- 4.8.7 Based on the foregoing, we believe that Council's conclusion that "18 dwellings per year will be required to service the Rural Residential needs of the District" (quoted from page 83) is substantially under estimated, particularly when this is considered in terms of Council's recommendation that only 7 of those 18 dwellings per annum, should be constructed beyond the Timaru fringe. - 4.9 Policy 5.3.1 of the Canterbury Regional Policy Statement refers to "limited Rural Residential households that must be attached to Urban areas to achieve consolidated settlement patterns".
-This is under pinned, by a decision to strategically manage infrastructure, however the Timaru District Council has indicated throughout the Draft Growth Management Strategy that there should be no expectation of public funded service provisions of water, wastewater or road infrastructure of a form and function as provided in Urban areas. - 4.10 Accordingly, subject to private land owners provide the services which avoids or mitigates adverse effects on the environment and human health, there is no need to require Rural Residential development be attached to Urban areas.
-In this instance only water supply will be sought from Timaru District Council via the Seadown Supply. - 4.11 As mentioned previously, this locality is well established and recognised as an area of Rural Residential/Lifestyle land use.
+- 4.7.7 Based on the foregoing, we believe that Council's conclusion that "18 dwellings per year will be required to service the Rural Residential needs of the District" (quoted from page 83) is substantially under estimated, particularly when this is considered in terms of Council's recommendation that only 11 of those 18 dwellings per annum, should be constructed on the Timaru fringe. - 4.8 Policy 5.3.1 of the Canterbury Regional Policy Statement refers to "limited rural residential households that must be attached to urban areas to achieve consolidated settlement patterns".
+This is under pinned, by a decision to strategically manage infrastructure, however the Timaru District Council has indicated throughout the draft Growth Management Strategy that there should be no expectation of public funded service provisions of stormwater, wastewater or road infrastructure of a form and function as provided in urban areas. - 4.9 Accordingly, subject to private land owners providing the services which avoids or mitigates adverse effects on the environment and human health, there is no need to require Rural Lifestyle development be attached to Urban areas. - 4.10 The subject properties are currently serviced for water supply from the Downlands Water Supply.
+Ample additional water is also available to service future Rural Residential/Lifestyle properties from two existing deep bores within the subject properties, if required until additional Downlands Water becomes available.